Drug design: Drug targets

+Drug discovery

+Phenotypic drug discovery

+Phenotypic drug discovery is a traditional drug discovery method, also known as forward pharmacology or classical pharmacology.
+It uses the process of phenotypic screening on collections of synthetic small molecules, natural products, or extracts within chemical libraries to pinpoint substances exhibiting beneficial therapeutic effects.
+This method is to first discover the in vivo or in vitro functional activity of drugs (such as extract drugs or natural products), and then perform target identification.
+Phenotypic discovery uses a practical and target-independent approach to generate initial leads, aiming to discover pharmacologically active compounds and therapeutics that operate through novel drug mechanisms.
+This method allows the exploration of disease phenotypes to find potential treatments for conditions with unknown, complex, or multifactorial origins, where the understanding of molecular targets is insufficient for effective intervention.

 Rational drug discovery

-In contrast to traditional methods of drug discovery (known as forward pharmacology), which rely on trial-and-error testing of chemical substances on cultured cells or animals, and matching the apparent effects to treatments, rational drug design (also called reverse pharmacology) begins with a hypothesis that modulation of a specific biological target may have therapeutic value.
+Rational drug design (also called reverse pharmacology) begins with a hypothesis that modulation of a specific biological target may have therapeutic value.
 In order for a biomolecule to be selected as a drug target, two essential pieces of information are required.
 The first is evidence that modulation of the target will be disease modifying.
 This knowledge may come from, for example, disease linkage studies that show an association between mutations in the biological target and certain disease states.
-The second is that the target is "druggable".
-This means that it is capable of binding to a small molecule and that its activity can be modulated by the small molecule.
+The second is that the target is capable of binding to a small molecule and that its activity can be modulated by the small molecule.

 Once a suitable target has been identified, the target is normally cloned and produced and purified.
 The purified protein is then used to establish a screening assay.
 In addition, the three-dimensional structure of the target may be determined.

 The search for small molecules that bind to the target is begun by screening libraries of potential drug compounds.
 This may be done by using the screening assay (a "wet screen").
 In addition, if the structure of the target is available, a virtual screen may be performed of candidate drugs.
-Ideally the candidate drug compounds should be "drug-like", that is they should possess properties that are predicted to lead to oral bioavailability, adequate chemical and metabolic stability, and minimal toxic effects.
+Ideally, the candidate drug compounds should be "drug-like", that is they should possess properties that are predicted to lead to oral bioavailability, adequate chemical and metabolic stability, and minimal toxic effects.
 Several methods are available to estimate druglikeness such as Lipinski's Rule of Five and a range of scoring methods such as lipophilic efficiency.
 Several methods for predicting drug metabolism have also been proposed in the scientific literature.

 Due to the large number of drug properties that must be simultaneously optimized during the design process, multi-objective optimization techniques are sometimes employed.
 Finally because of the limitations in the current methods for prediction of activity, drug design is still very much reliant on serendipity and bounded rationality.